Budibase/website/content/blog/data/data-sources.md

 There are a number of ways to furnish queries with data.
 The most common involve using:

-* **User provided data - Including form responses.**
+* **User-provided data -** Including form responses.
-* **Secondary data sources - Passing data from one source to another.**
+* **Secondary data sources -** Passing data from one source to another.
-* **System-created data - For example, logging timestamps, user information, and different app actions.**
+* **System-created data -** For example, logging timestamps, user information, and different app actions.
-* **Formula data - Applying a set formula to values in existing entries, and creating a new row based on this.**
+* **Formula data -** Applying a set formula to values in existing entries, and creating a new row based on this.

 In reality, you’ll often rely on a combination of the above for creating new database entries.